-ZANU PF has failed to extricate itself from its foundational inclination to tribal politics that is contraindicated with difference and change.
+ZANU PF has failed to extricate itself from its founding inclination to tribal politics that is contraindicated with difference and change.
 What we are witnessing is the re-establishment of that legacy of appropriation of power by the State; we say this with caution as we are not sure how much power the executive holds.
 Is President Emmerson Mnangagwa just as powerful as Aung San Suu Kyi in Myanmar (former Burma)?

 What can be said with confidence is that our politics remains driven by extreme emotions and less rationality, and extreme emotions tend to block out the ability to retain new information.
 Emotional response to situations also blocks the ability to share an alternative perspective in a way that it would be taken seriously by others.
 ZANU PF is failing to engage with Mthwakazi to draw shared goals for the future.

+There is no capacity to step out the delusion into the modern political reality.
 Without the ability to give and retain new information, ZANU PF is stuck in archaic political views with no potential for change.

 We can ill-afford to allow Gukurahundi to be conflated with the Ndebele-Shona rivalry; that political absurdity only protects the criminals who planned and executed Gukurahundi atrocities.
 Let us critique Gukurahundi for what it was – a crime against humanity, planned and executed by the ZANU PF elite; what it was not was a Ndebele versus Shona conflict.